 We value your privacy; we only use your postcode to compare offers in your area.

 But what if you really like your current provider?
 Perhaps their customer service is great, and they’re on top of the renewable energy game.
 In that case, you could take out a new contract with your current supplier – but note we stress that it’s a new contract.
 Terminate your current one and start afresh, do not just allow yourself to be rolled over onto their SVT – that’s when you’ll pay more than you should.
-You can compare energy deals through us here at usave to see what tariffs are on offer and how much you could save by switching.

 Yes, you can and you should.
 In 2019 Ofgem introduced the energy price cap to try and control explosive energy prices.
 But in response, some energy suppliers tended to increase their prices up to the limit.